twentyfortysix/uccnc_screenset_2046/README.md

 mainscreenfilename=Stepcraft_2046

 ### Font
 The Screenset uses Calibri font along the default Arial.
-If you are on old Windblows you can download the font for free from https://dl.freefontsfamily.com/download/Calibri-Font/
+If you are on old Windblows you can download the font for free from https://dl.freefontsfamily.com/download/Calibri-Font/, latest Windblows has includes it by default.

 ### 3D view colors
 The 3D view no longer has black color.
 It is tweaked a bit